CVM microbiologists observing bacterial growth on culture media.

 The research our division conducts to support our stakeholders spans a variety of disciplines including microbiology and analytical chemistry, and we employ innovative proteomic, genomic, and molecular methodologies, as well as advanced pharmacokinetic modeling, in our investigations.
 Current efforts include developing new procedures and models for evaluating drug safety and efficacy, conducting residue depletion of drugs in food-producing animals to address food safety concerns, developing bioassays to predict the efficacy of veterinary stem cells, and developing innovative pharmacological models for drug bioavailability assessments.

 The division houses a large aquaculture facility with multiple cold- and warm-water fishes.
 The aquaculture team performs drug incursion studies to determine the fate of approved and unapproved drugs in edible fish tissues, and standardizes antimicrobial susceptibility testing methods for aquatic bacterial pathogens to improve monitoring for antimicrobial resistance and to foster more judicious use of antimicrobials by the aquaculture industry.
 They study chemical and drug pharmacokinetics in edible tissues and organs from farmed fish species, develop identification methods for aquatic pathogens, and develop models of fish diseases to study drug effectiveness.
-This group of scientists also maintains the internationally used Phish-Pharm Database, which consists of close to 600 articles that include data from 175 aquatic species (fish, shellfish, and more).
+This group of scientists also maintains the internationally used Phish-Pharm Database, which consists of over 700 articles that include data from 191 aquatic species (fish, shellfish, and more).
 This database is a valuable resource to investigators of drug metabolism in aquatic species as well as government and private organizations involved in the drug approval process for aquatic species.

 The health of humans, animals, and the environment is interconnected.
 The One Health approach to public health addresses challenges with this inter-connection at the forefront.